RayzCoco/mhw-site/README.md

 This home webpage is based on https://www.biggreenegg.co.uk/

+This page is created with ReactJS and TailwindCSS

 ## Steps to run

 In the project directory, you first need to run: